 Another 8 cheap pedals every guitarist needs to try

-I hope you all enjoyed my article on cheap effects pedals at the beginning of the month.
-I know that for many guitarists, great tone is a large part of the jigsaw puzzle that makes up their guitar sound.
+For many guitarists, great tone is a large part of the jigsaw puzzle that makes up their guitar sound.
 Some are looking for tones that cover many sonic bases, whilst others are seeking to emulate classic guitar tones found on their favourite records.

 Harley Benton American TrueTone